Best Duck Down Pillows for Side Sleepers

 Loft & Firmness to Fill the "Comfort Gap"

 The comfort gap refers to the space between your shoulder and ear when lying on your side, and filling this gap properly is essential for avoiding neck pain.
-Standard duck down pillows are often too soft and compress excessively under pressure, causing your head to sink too low.
-Supreme Quilts understands that side sleepers need pillows with enhanced structural integrity, which is why quality options incorporate higher feather content in their fill composition.
-Feathers act as a natural support framework within the pillow, preventing excessive compression while the down provides surface softness.
-Look for pillows labelled as "firm" or "extra firm" if you're a side sleeper, as these typically contain 20-30% feather content compared to softer pillows with higher down percentages.
+Soft density duck down pillows are often too soft and compress excessively under pressure, causing your head to sink too low.
+Supreme Quilts understands that side sleepers need pillows with enhanced structural integrity.
+Look for pillows labelled as "medium" or "mediun-firm" if you're a side sleeper.
 The ideal loft height varies based on your shoulder width and body frame, but most side sleepers require pillows between 12-15 centimetres thick when compressed under the weight of their head.

 Breathability & Moisture Control

 Side sleepers often experience increased heat retention because one side of their face remains pressed against the pillow surface for extended periods.
 Duck down naturally offers excellent breathability compared to synthetic fills, allowing air to circulate through the pillow and preventing heat buildup.
 However, the cover material plays an equally important role in temperature regulation.
 Supreme Quilts prioritises cotton sateen or percale covers with thread counts between 300-400, which provide the optimal balance of softness, breathability, and down-proof security.
-Covers with thread counts that are too high may feel silky but can trap heat, while counts below 230 allow feather quills to poke through.
 Cotton's natural moisture-wicking properties help draw perspiration away from your skin, keeping you comfortable throughout the night.
-Some premium duck down pillows incorporate additional cooling technologies such as bamboo-blend covers or moisture-wicking treatments, which can be worthwhile investments for warm sleepers or those living in humid climates like Queensland and northern New South Wales.

 Durability & Fill Retention (Ability to Re-Fluff Over Time)